Car free developments

 The Permit Transfer Scheme (PTS) helps some families move to larger, social rented car-free homes by allowing them to retain one on-street resident car parking permit, subject to the PTS criteria outlined below.

 This scheme is subject to all of the Permit Transfer Scheme criteria being met by the resident.
 Following the review, the criteria were amended as follows:

-3) The applicant must have held an on-street parking permit for at least twelve months prior to moving in to the new property.
-During this twelve-month period, small breaks in holding a permit are allowed, provided that they do not exceed a total of thirty days.
+- The applicant must have held an on-street resident parking permit for at least twelve months prior to moving in to the car free property.
+However, during this twelve-month period, small breaks in holding a permit are allowed, provided that they do not exceed a total of thirty days*